Migrate a blog from Ghost to Quarto

 When you run the script, it will create a folder with all the posts in .md format and their images.
 Feel free to adapt it to your needs.

-Through trial and error, I found some settings that helped me to have a blog with the look and feel I wanted.
+Through trial and error, I found some settings that helped me customize the look and feel of my blog.

 _quarto.yml